Twan-Reijinga/CSEP-net-note/Documents/Meetings/agenda-week-7.md

 ### Agreements
 - Checkstyle needs 10 rules that break the pipeline, additional rules may be warnings.

-- Expired milestiones should be taken care of(deleted).
+- Expired milestones should be taken care of(deleted).

-- Milestone for week 7 should be created and everyone will assign it to their tasks for the week.
+- A milestone for week 7 should be created and everyone will assign it to their tasks for the week.

 ### Workflow Improvements
 #### 1. Reviewing MRs